 How wide will the dropped kerb be?

-The standard width of a dropped kerb is 2.75 metres or 9 feet.
+The standard width of a dropped kerb is 2.75 metres.
 If you want the dropped kerb to be wider or narrower than this, please state the width on the application form.
+The maximum width of a dropped kerb is 4.5 metres.